 Processes of territorial, cultural, economic, political and social reorganization have been carried out by the indigenous peoples of Acre in the last 20 years.
 Since 1988, the number of Indigenous associations have increased (17 created) resulting from Indigenous movements such as forums, training courses, negotiations with official bodies, leaders, teachers, health workers and Indigenous agroforestry agents.

 The agroindustries in the Amazon are making efforts in the search of new strategies to a new reality of globalized markets.
 In this process several paradigms and models that shaped the vision of development of the region have been broken, thus providing new models of projects that are still little known.

-Located in the Amazon Rainforest, Acre has a natural vocation for community-based tourism that, together with the concept of Experience Economy, represents a collective and transparent management in the use and allocation of resources, and in which the main tourist attraction is the way of life of the Local population, which represents this new path to tourism in Acre that invites them to embark on this trip.
+Located in the Amazon Rainforest, Acre has a natural vocation for community-based tourism that, together with the concept of Experience Economy, represents a collective and transparent management in the use and allocation of resources, and in which the main tourist attraction is the way of life of the Local population.

 The attached documents demonstrate the possibilities of community-based tourism in Acre.

 Acre has pioneering examples of forest-based industries that boost the state's economy by conserving the forest, valuing its people and producing with quality and excellence.